 The Piazza del Plebiscito is the central and most important square of Viterbo.
-Some of the city’s most important buildings are located along this square, including the Town Hall of Viterbo.
+Some of the city’s most important buildings are located along this square, including the Town Hall.

 Piazza del Plebiscito Viterbo